artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/VeeR/README.md

    beq  zero, zero, REPEAT  # Repeat the loop
 ```

 Answer the following questions about the ```for``` loop both theoretically and using the RVfpga-Pipeline simulator.
 Remember to analyze an iteration from the third one onward, avoiding the first/second iterations where there are instruction cache misses and the branch predictor is not yet properly trained.
+You can use the project located at ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/ProyectoP2``` and simply replace the program in file ```src/Programa.S``` for the new one.

 a.
 Identify the hazards that occur and explain how this processor handles them.